Blow up for the critical gKdV equation II: minimal mass dynamics: Description of the (Exit) scenario

+From \eqref{derive}, we fix $t_S>0$ such that the distance of $S(t)$ to the family of solitons is increasing on $(0,t_S)$.
+Take $\alpha^*>0$ small enough so that

-Using \eqref{derive}, for $\alpha^*$ small enough, the value of $\tau^*$ does not depend on the subsequence chosen but only on $\alpha^*$.
+By \eqref{trap}, it is clear that $\sigma^*\in (0,t_S)$.
+Moreover, $\sigma^*$ is uniquely defined by \eqref{distance} (small for $\alpha^*$ small) and thus does not depend on the subsequence but only on $\alpha^*$.
 In particular, all the sequence converges to the same limit and the proposition is proved.